A Pitch Deck Sample: Full Breakdown of an Investor Deck

 You need to be clear about your pricing and who your customer is.
 This video from our channel is a great guide on how to estimate your TAM:

-Pitch Deck Template, Market Size slide example
+Pitch Deck Sample, Market Size slide example

 Slide 19: